gbeckers/Darr/docs/tutorialarray.rst

     array([[1., 2., 3., ..., 97., 98., 99.],
            [0., 0., 0., ..., 0., 0., 0.]])

-If you intend to overwrite (part of) the data or append or truncate the data (see below how to do this) you need to specify that and set the 'accesmode' argument to 'r+'.
+To overwrite (part of) the data or append or truncate the data (see below how to do this), set the 'accesmode' argument to 'r+'.

 .. code:: python